Kelantanese Malays

-Kelantanese Malays (Malay: Orang Melayu Kelantan, Kelantanese: Oghe Kelate) are a sub-ethnic group of Malays native to the state of Kelantan, Malaysia as well as in Northern Terengganu (in the districts of Besut and Northern Setiu).
-The Kelantanese Malays are closely related to Thai Malays (especially those in Pattani, Narathiwat, Yala and some parts in Phattalung and Nakhon Si Thammarat provinces) and Terengganuan Malays in neighbouring Terengganu, these two Malay sub-ethnic groups shared historical, cultural and linguistic as well as kinship ties with the Kelantanese Malays.
+Kelantanese Malays (Standard Malay: Orang Melayu Kelantan; Kelantan Malay: Oghe Nayu Klate) are a sub-ethnic group of Malays indigenous to the state of Kelantan, Malaysia as well as in Northern Terengganu (in the districts of Besut and Northern Setiu).
+The Kelantanese Malays are closely related to Thai Malays (especially those in Pattani, Narathiwat, Yala, and some parts in Songkhla and Phatthalung provinces) and Terengganuan Malays in neighbouring Terengganu, these two Malay sub-ethnic groups shared historical, cultural and linguistic as well as kinship ties with the Kelantanese Malays.
 Kelantanese Malays form 94% of Kelantan's population, which makes them the largest ethnic group in Kelantan (other ethnic groups also lives in the state such as Kelantanese Chinese and Peranakans, Siamese, Tamils, Temiars and others) and around 150,000 in Besut, Terengganu.

-The Kelantanese Malays, along with Terengganuan Malays and Pahang Malays (and sometimes Thai Malays and the Malays of Anambas islands and Natuna islands in Indonesia) are collectively referred to as the Orang Pantai Timur (People of the East Coast) which have a distinct identity than those of other parts of Malaysia, especially those in the North, South and Western coasts of Peninsular Malaysia.
+The Kelantanese Malays, along with Terengganuan Malays and Pahang Malays (and sometimes Thai Malays and the Malays of Anambas Islands and Natuna Islands in Indonesia) are collectively referred to as the Orang Pantai Timur 'People of the East Coast' which have a distinct identity than those of other parts of Malaysia, especially those in the North, South and Western coasts of Peninsular Malaysia.

 Genetics

 A research on population genetic structure of Malay sub-ethnic groups published in 2011 revealed that Kelantanese Malays formed a separate independent clade, suggesting that Kelantanese Malay had an ancestry that is more divergent than any other Malay sub-ethnic groups.
 This means, there might be evidence that the Kelantanese Malays are genetically different from other Malay populations.
 It was suggested that there are two explanations to the findings.
 First, the geolocation of the cradle of Kelantanese in the northeast of the Malaysian peninsula, separated by Titiwangsa mountain range, accounted for their limited links to the Indonesian Archipelago.
 The other explanation is that the sub-ethnic group might be an admixture with the Indian population in ancient times during the early existence of the Malays.
+There is also evidence of admixture with the Cham people who migrated from their homeland in present-day southern and central Vietnam after the fall of Champa, especially after the conquest of Panduranga, the Champa city-state by the Dai Viet in the 17th to 19th centuries.